By Hannah Edward

 5. Get the Essentials First

 Window curtains block excessive sun rays; good lighting is needed for effective work; ergonomic chairs can save your employees’ backs; tables and desks are the necessary furniture for almost all offices.
 When you have covered these things then there will be less work left to do.
 You will be relieved.
 If you have saved enough by shopping wisely for these elements, you could spend on additional items such as buying a new air conditioner or other office stuff.
+Keep in mind that the air conditioner needs to be installed, and you will need professional assistance to do so.
+HVAC companies can assist with air conditioner installation.
 You can also repurpose clipboards and clothes hangers as organizational tools and display space.